 Why fly Volaris

-Volaris gets many negative reviews, but in my experience, the airline delivers on its promise: a cheap fare that gets you from A to B. While it’s harder to find extremely low fares last minute, particularly in high season, booking ahead can get you a flight to Central and South America at a fraction of the typical cost.
+In my experience, Volaris delivers on its core promise: cheap fares that get you from A to B. While it’s harder to find extremely low fares last minute, particularly in high season, booking ahead can get you a flight to Central and South America at a fraction of the typical cost.

 The key to a good Volaris experience is paying attention to ticket options and upcharges.
 The airline has multiple fare options, combos, and bundles, but all the picking and choosing can become confusing fast.
 Be sure to calculate all your extra items like an assigned seat or a checked bag, to see if the deal is truly worth it (I found jotting down notes to be helpful!).

-Still, if you’re traveling light (read: no checked bags) and have flexibility, Volaris should be part of your search.
-The same goes for when you’re traveling with family as round trip tickets for 5 can add up quickly.
+Still, if you’re a light packer (we’re talking no checked bags) and have some flexibility, Volaris is definitely worth a look.
+The same goes for families, because round-trip tickets for five can add up fast.
 The trick is knowing where and how to search (more on that below).

-The route selection is another reason to consider Volaris.
-The Frontier codeshare partnership brings smaller airports like Fort Myers or Cedar Rapids on board.
-It is also sometimes the only nonstop from certain US airports to destinations in Mexico.
-But be aware that not all flights are available on all routes.
+The route network is another big plus.
+Thanks to a codeshare partnership with Frontier (recently reactivated), Volaris serves smaller US airports like Fort Myers or Cedar Rapids.
+It’s also often the only airline offering nonstop flights from certain US cities to destinations in Mexico.
+Just be aware that availability varies by route and date.

 Navigating fare classes

-Volaris offers 3 fare classes - Zero, Basic, and Plus - and many upsells.
+Volaris offers three fare classes (Zero, Basic, and Plus - and many upsells.
 Keep in mind that the initial fare you’ll see during the search is often not representative of what you’ll actually pay.
-Be sure to click ‘Select’ into each fare type as the fares displayed on the next screen will often differ.
+Click ‘Select’ into each fare type to see the real prices, which frequently differ on the next screen.

 Zero

 The most no-frills fare class is called Zero, perhaps because it comes with nothing but a personal item that must fit under the seat in front of you.
 Everything else, including carry-on items, seat selections, and checked bags, must be purchased.
-It’s the equivalent of the most restrictive basic economy class on other airlines, with no changes or refunds.
+Like the most restrictive basic economy class on other airlines, Zero doesn’t include free changes or refunds, though cancellations are allowed within legal cooling-off windows (domestic within 24 hours; international within 7 days) and unlimited changes can be added via Combo Flexibility.

 Basic